epsilon-program/epsilon-program.github.io/section2.md

 This is ued for OOC communication between members in the field.

 ### ((Metagaming))
 It is very important that you do not mix OOC information with IC information.
+Your character wouldn't know information given to you in the OOC Voice Channels.